CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 where python
 ```

-Another source of confusion is mixing `python` and `python3` commands inconsistently.
-The key is to use the same interpreter for both creating and activating the environment.
+Another issue: mixing `python` and `python3` commands inconsistently.
+Avoid this by using the same interpreter to create and activate the environment.

 ## When to Use Alternatives

 For most projects, `venv` is enough.
 In more complex setups—monorepos, multiple Python versions, or heavy tooling—you may encounter tools like `pyenv`, `pipenv`, or `poetry`.
 These build on the same core idea but add dependency resolution or version management layers.

-Understanding `venv` first makes those tools easier to adopt later.

 ## Final Notes

-Virtual environments are not optional hygiene in Python-they are part of the development contract.
-Onve the workflow becomes muscle memory, most dependency-related problems simple dissappear.
+Virtual environments are part of the development contract.
+Once the workflow becomes natural, most dependency-related problems disappear.
+So create.
-Create.
 Activate.
 Install.
 Deactivate.
 And repeat.

 ---